Azure-Samples/active-directory-dotnet-webapp-openidconnect/README.md

 8. For the sign-on URL, enter the base URL for the sample, which is by default `https://localhost:44320/`.
 9. For the App ID URI, enter `https://<your_tenant_name>/WebApp-OpenIDConnect-DotNet`, replacing `<your_tenant_name>` with the name of your Azure AD tenant.

-All done!
-Before moving on to the next step, you need to find the Client ID of your application.
+Now you'll need enter one more piece of data for your application:

-1. While still in the Azure portal, click the Configure tab of your application.
+1. While still in the Azure portal, click the **Configure** tab of your application.
+2. Locate the **Manage Manifest** button in the bottom drawer.
+Click it and download your application's manifest as a `.json` file.
+3. Open the `.json` file in a text editor and change the `logoutUrl` property to `https://localhost:44320/Account/EndSession`.
+This is the default single sign out URL for this sample.
+4. Back in the Azure portal, click **Manage Manifest** then **Upload Manifest**, and upload your updated `.json` file.
-2. Find the Client ID value and copy it to the clipboard.
+5. Finally, locate the **Client ID** value in the **Configure** tab and copy it to your clipboard.
+You will need it shortly.

 ### Step 4:  Configure the sample to use your Azure Active Directory tenant